BrianXie-03/quartz/content/cmsc330/introduction.md

 # Introduction

-Syntax and Semantics

-### Purpose
+### Purpose (Key Questions)

-#### What is a language?
+1. What is a language?

-Way to communicate among ourselves.
+   * Way to communicate among ourselves.
+   * Consisting of rules and syntaxes

-#### Why is language Important?
+2. Why is language Important?

-To be able to efficiently communicate desires to someone or something
+   * To be able to efficiently communicate desires to someone or something

-#### How do we design a language?
+3. How do we design a language?

-Develope advantages for certain languages to be more effecitve in doing certain tasks than others
+    * Develope advantages for certain languages to be more effecitve in doing certain tasks than others

-#### How do we implement a language
+4. How do we implement a language

-TBD [wip}
+    * TBD [wip}

-# Course Overview

-Program languages are like spoken languages.

-What is a Language?

-* rules and syntax to communicate with others

-How do we use Language?

-* while loops
-* recursion
-* etc..

-Why do so many languages exist?
+5. Why do so many languages exist?

-Many different uses, with specifications catered towards certain tasks (doing it better and safe)
+   * Many different uses, with specifications catered towards certain tasks (doing it better and safe)

 ### Language Features help us express ourselves.